MathVerg/WriteUp/Buckeye2022/FrogUniverse/Readme.md

 - in this maze the "walls" are tiles containing a "frog" or a "nebula".
 Walking on these tiles would kill you and end the game
 - exactly one frog or nebula is spawned randomly in each `3x3` chunk of the game grid.
 In the spawn chunk and in the flag chunk, it may happen that the frog/nebula is overwritten by the spawnpoint/flag though
 - one can move in the four cardinal directions by sending `w`, `a`, `s` or `d`
-- every time we move to a new free tile, we receive warnings about the dangers around us : each frog and nebula in an adjacent tile will produce a warning.
+- every time we move to a new free tile, we receive warnings about the dangers around us: each frog and nebula in an adjacent tile will produce a warning.
 So, we can receive up to three warnings per move.
 After each move we also receive our new coordinates, which could be useful for debugging
 - there is no pattern indicating the end of the warnings after a move.
 That will be quite annoying when scripting a solution, we'll have to wait until the servers stops sending.
 - when trying to move out of bounds, we just virtually move to the tile we are already on.
 This means that we can get the warnings for the spawn tile by walking toward the grid boundary (`s` or `a`)

 ## Strategy design

-We first observe that the maze is really sparse : only one obstacle per `3x3` chunk.
+We first observe that the maze is really sparse: only one obstacle per `3x3` chunk.
 This means that the [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) will be a very good approximation of the shortest path length between two points.
 So if we have to do any pathfinding, we'll use [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) with the Manhattan distance as the guiding heuristic.

 Then, I tried to solve some very small instances of the problem with pen and paper.
 I quickly found out that some cases are not deterministically solvable.
 See for instance this situation, where `0` is a free tile and `1` is a frog, our spawnpoint being in the bottom left.
 ```